Knott’s Berry Farm

-If you are very hungry go to Spurs where you can enjoy and all-you-can-eat BBQ.
-Other options include: Sutter’s; Ghost Town Bakery.
+If you are very hungry go to Spurs where you can enjoy an all-you-can-eat BBQ.
+Other options include Sutter’s; Ghost Town Bakery.

 Fiesta Village is a Mexican pop-culture area with several Mexican themed rides and restaurants.

-Your fun starts when you get in queue by entering an ancient Aztec temple shaped like a pyramid.
-Throughout the temple you will see drawings and paintings from the Aztec empire.
-On one side of the bottom floor you will see skeletons of long dead prisoners.
-While on the another side you can see a giant Aztec idol.
+Your fun starts when you get in the queue by entering an ancient Aztec temple shaped like a pyramid.
+Throughout the temple, you will see drawings and paintings from the Aztec empire.
+On one side of the bottom floor, you will see skeletons of long-dead prisoners.
+While on another side you can see a giant Aztec idol.
 To add to the eerie atmosphere, you will be hearing the beat of drums and other sound effects.